aldrinjenson/blog/content/posts/git-autocorrect.md

 tags: ["tech"]
 ---

-In this short post I would like to share a neat trick I learned which you can use to speed up your development workflow by adding auto-correct to git.
+In this short post I would like to share a neat trick I learned which you can use to speed up your development workflow - adding auto-correct to git.

 ## Current Scenario

 Currently, if you have a typo or some small error in your git command, git will automatically suggest the most plausible command corresponding to your keyboard input.
-90% of the time this suggested command is bound to be the one you were trying to use.
+Majority of the time this suggested command is bound to be the one you were trying to use.
 However, just suggesting the command is not that helpful since the programmer still has to navigate around and change the typo.

 <br/>